idonnonames/ScholarIndo/README.md

-A website containing scholarship information
+A website containing information about Indonesia scholarship information.
+It is aimed at making education available to everyone